valentinJonev/Jukebox/docs/about_us.rst

 Who are you?
 ------------
-We are two computer science students from Bulgaria.
+We are three computer science students from Bulgaria.
 We are currently 11-th grade and we are looking into gainig more experience.
-We are `Martin Dimitrov`_ and `Valentin Yonev`_ .
-Martin is responsible for the *awful* design of the application and I am responsible for the *buggy* code behind it.
+We are `Martin Dimitrov`_,`Vanessa Stoynova`_ and `Valentin Yonev`_ .

 What do you do for fun?
 -----------------------